- 1. General Info

 - Apply - apply online at cewo.org to get accepted

-- Assess - a free Home Energy Assessment (worth $500) removes the guesswork by pinpointing energy saving opportunities.
-Your Clean Energy Works Contractor and independent Energy Advisor present you with a custom proposal that includes a cost estimate and financing options
+- Assess - a thorough Home Performance Assessment (worth $500) removes the guesswork by pinpointing multiple comfort, health, safety and energy-saving opportunities.
+Your Clean Energy Works Contractor and independent Home Performance Advisor present you with a custom proposal that includes a cost estimate and financing options

-- Finance – apply for financing from one our lending partners offering attractive rates and terms available exclusively to homeowners participating in CEWO
+- Finance – apply for financing from one our lending partners offering attractive rates and terms available exclusively to homeowners participating in CEW

 - Transform – your team of certified contractors install upgrades that may include: attic, wall and floor insulation, high-efficiency heating systems or even windows.